Dog bite: Prevention

 Dog bite prevention is the effort to prevent people from being attacked and bitten by dogs.
 Legislative bodies have addressed concerns about dog bites that include licensing laws, statutes outlawing organized dogfights, and leash laws.
 Breed-Specific Legislation (BSL) has been enacted in some areas, limiting the ownership and activities of dogs perceived to be more likely to bite and attack.
-Dog breeds targeted by breed-specific regulations include Rottweilers, American Staffordshire Bull Terriers ("Pit Bulls"), Chow Chows, German Shepherd Dogs, and Doberman Pinschers.
-Other measures in preventing dog bites are Beware of the dog signage and locked dog enclosures.
+Dog breeds targeted by breed-specific regulations include Rottweilers, American Staffordshire Bull Terriers ("Pit Bulls"), Chow Chows, German Shepherds, and Doberman Pinschers.
+Additional preventive measures include proper containment, signage, and responsible pet ownership.

 Some people, like the very young or the very old, are more susceptible to being bitten and therefore may need additional methods of prevention.
 Experts have advised parents not to leave infants or young children alone with any dog, and have also advised parents to teach children not to approach an unfamiliar dog, not to run from a dog or scream, and not to play with a dog unless supervised by an adult.

 Dogs can be extremely territorial and protective.
 Dogs can attack anyone who poses a threat to their companions, whether humans, other dogs, or even cats.
 Dogs can rival bears and big cats in ferocity when confronting burglars, even if they are ordinarily docile.

 In addition to causing pain, injury, or nerve damage, almost one out of five bites becomes infected.
 Those who work and live around dogs have been advised to be aware of the risk and take precautions.
 Rabies is a particular risk associated with dog bites.
 According to the World Health Organization, 99% of the human rabies cases are caused by dogs.
-In the United States between 16,000 and 39,000 people come in contact with potentially rabid dogs and other animals and receive rabies pre- and post-exposure prophylaxis against the rabies virus each year.
-Because anyone who is bitten by an unvaccinated dog is at risk of getting rabies, local animal control agencies or police are sometimes able to capture the animal and determine whether or not it is infected with rabies.
+In the United States between tens of thousands of individuals receive pre- and post-exposure prophylaxis against the rabies virus each year.
+Following a bite, local animal control agencies or police may attempt to capture and assess the animal to determine rabies risk.